javisantana/javisantana.com/_micro/2019-06-30-joinable-api.md

 ### Tech solution

-Let's imagine you have a regular OLTP like Postgres, it'd be nice to do
+Let's imagine you have a regular OLTP database like Postgres, it'd be nice to be able to do:

 ```sql
 SELECT * FROM MyTable